yamieboi/qb-quickjobs/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>
 ```

-FAQS

-Q : does the diff parts of the jobs need to be named  'one' , 'two' , 'three' ?

-A : yes!